May 25, 2023

 Web design is a good career option if you want to combine your creative and technical skills.

-This article provides a step-by-step guide on how to become a web designer from learning web design theory to promoting your portfolio.
+This article provides a step-by-step guide on how to become a web designer from investing in web design education to promoting your portfolio.
 We’ll also answer a few frequently asked questions about the subject.

 Before landing web design jobs, it’s important to develop the necessary skills.
 Here’s how to become a web designer in nine steps: